i-maslennikov/nuclear-river-validation-rules/docs/en/design-overview/replication-design.md

                     .HasSource(Specs.Map.Facts.ToCI.Territories);
 ```

 Here again we have hierarchical descriptions, but at this time, descriptions of aggregates.
-For every such aggregate we define [specification][terms] (e.g. `HasSource(Specs.Map.Facts.ToCI.Firms)` method call) that should be used to get a data from the facts storage, and one or more [specifications][terms] (e.g. `HasValueObject(Specs.Map.Facts.ToCI.FirmTerritories, Specs.Find.CI.FirmTerritories)` method call) that should be used to rebuild aggregate structure, it's value objects.
+For every such aggregate we define [specification][terms] (e.g. `HasSource(Specs.Map.Facts.ToCI.Firms)` method call) that should be used to get a data from the facts storage, and one or more [specifications][terms] (e.g. `HasValueObject(Specs.Map.Facts.ToCI.FirmTerritories, Specs.Find.CI.FirmTerritories)` method call) that should be used to rebuild aggregate structure (it's value objects).

 Next, we need to do exactly the same we did at the _primary_ stage.